chaos-genius/chaosgenius-docs/docs/kpi-and-dashboard/interpreting-rca.md

 ![RCA Results](/img/kpi-and-dashboard/dashboard.png)

-The KPI in this example is "Avg call duration for admin job."
-When creating this KPI, this was set up to be a mean aggregation of the \`call duration\` column configured with a filter to only include rows with the "admin" job.
+The KPI in this example is "E-com - Total Sales."
+When creating this KPI, it was set up to be a sum aggregation of the \`ItemTotalPrice\` column.

 Let's take a deeper look at these results!